 You wanted a hiking buddy with lots of energy and that was always excited to go when you are so you got a puppy.
 You can't wait to hit the trails with your new pup and introduce them to a life of adventure.
 But should you?
 Puppies shouldn't go on substantial hikes until their bodies have fully matured.
-This article is about hiking with your puppy but the same information applies whether you … [Read more...]
+This article is about hiking with your puppy but the same information applies whether you want … [Read more...]

 Although I chose to hike on a weekday afternoon to reduce encountering off leash dogs, I knew we might encounter one or two.
 Chester and Gretel are what you call "reactive" dogs - an off-leash dog running up to them, especially when they are leashed, scares them.
 I rounded the corner and saw two larger dogs, both off leash.
 Their owner was nowhere in sight.
 I pulled Chester and Gretel to the … [Read more...]

 Summer is here and you are looking for ways to spend more time in the outdoors with your dog.
 Camping with your dog is a great way to do that.
 It's like taking your life and moving it outside.
 Your dog will love exploring all the new sights and smells, it will help clear your mind, and it can improve your bond with your pet.
 There are several different ways you can camp and each one suits a … [Read more...]

 Are you new to camping with dogs or have you done it so infrequently that you forget what dog camping gear you should bring?
 I've been camping with my dogs for years.
 I've gone through a lot of trial and error and have decided that there are 10 things I won't leave home without.
-This isn't an exhaustive list but it's our must-have list for every camping trip.
-To me, it's just not pleasant or … [Read more...]
+UPDATED: May 17, 2021 This isn't an exhaustive list but it's our must-have list for every camping trip.
+To me, … [Read more...]